-I recently serviced a lovely Denon DP-30L direct-drive turntable and want to spread the word about this great deck.
+I recently serviced this lovely Denon DP-30L direct-drive turntable and want to spread the word about this great deck.

 Unlike most other manufacturers who use hall sensors or printed circuit traces to generate the speed control signal, Denon chose to print a magnetic strip encoded with a waveform, on the underside of the platter.
 This strip is read back by a magnetic tape head, very similar to the type you’d find in a cassette deck.